 In Transition: Gender [Identity], Law & Global Health

-Each month speakers will introduce issues and challenges that arise at the intersection of global health and law, and open the room for conversation.
-In addition to six discussions focused on transgender rights, law and global health, additional sessions are planned to explore a range of interests.
+Each month speakers introduced issues and challenges that arise at the intersection of global health and law, and open the room for conversation.
+In addition to six discussions focused on transgender rights, law and global health, additional sessions explored a range of interests.

-See more information about upcoming events, as well as discussion summaries from previous events, in the posts below.
+See more information about the series events, including discussion summaries, in the posts below.

 Join one of our working groups (fill out the form below and we will follow up with you):